Economy of Jordan: Main indicators

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2024.

 Industries

 Agriculture, forestry, and fishing

-Despite increases in production, the agriculture sector's share of the economy has declined steadily to just 2.4 percent of gross domestic product by 2004.
-About 4 percent of Jordan's labor force worked in the agricultural sector in 2002.
+Despite increases in production, the agriculture sector's share of the economy has declined steadily to just 2.4% of gross domestic product by 2004.
+About 4% of Jordan's labor force worked in the agricultural sector in 2002.
 The most profitable segment of Jordan's agriculture is fruit and vegetable production (including tomatoes, cucumbers, citrus fruit, and bananas) in the Jordan Valley.
 The rest of crop production, especially cereal production, remains volatile because of the lack of consistent rainfall.
 Fishing and forestry are negligible in terms of the overall domestic economy.
 The fishing industry is evenly divided between live capture and aquaculture; the live weight catch totaled just over 1,000 metric tons in 2002.
 The forestry industry is even smaller in economic terms; approximately 240,000 total cubic meters of roundwood were removed in 2002, the vast majority for fuelwood.

+Recent developments

+Since gaining independence, Jordan's agricultural sector has experienced significant growth, with the added value of its production reaching JD1.691 billion and registering a 9% growth rate.
+Vegetable production has increased by 91%, and fruit tree produce has risen by 141%, expanding to meet both local and international demand.
+Jordanian agricultural products now reach 112 countries, with exports rising by 441% to JD1.5 billion.
+Livestock numbers have grown by 54%, totaling 3.8 million animals, and the value of animal products has increased by 279% to JD1.305 billion.
+Employment in the sector has grown by 38%, now encompassing 261,000 workers.
+The Agricultural Credit Corporation's capital has expanded by 213% to JD100 million, providing JD55 million in annual loans to 11,000 farmers.
+These developments underscore the sector's role in enhancing food security, economic integration, and job creation in rural areas.

 Mining and minerals

 Potash and phosphates are among the country's main economic exports.
 In 2003 approximately 2 million tons of potash salt production translated into US$192 million in export earnings, making it the second most lucrative exported good.
 Potash production totaled 1.9 million tons in 2004 and 1.8 million tons in 2005.
 In 2004 approximately 6.75 million tons of phosphate rock production generated US$135 million in export earnings, placing it fourth on Jordan's principal export list.
 With production totaling 6.4 million tons in 2005, Jordan was the world's third largest producer of raw phosphates.
 In addition to these two major minerals, smaller quantities of unrefined salt, copper ore, gypsum, manganese ore, and the mineral precursors to the production of ceramics (glass sand, clays, and feldspar) are also mined.
+As of June 2025, Jordan's Ministry of Industry announced that Jordan has enough wheat to meet local needs for the next ten months, and enough barley for the next eight months.